Free shipping to 48 States!

 Myth: Stimming is bad behavior and should be stopped

-There are many different types of stimming which we've discussed before on our blog, but it's important to differentiate between stims that could be harmful and simple regulatory stimming.
-For example, an autistic person might clap, wave their hands or repeat a word or sound they enjoy; these aren't harmful or dangerous stims at all, and might be a way for the person to express happiness or that they are having fun!
+There are many different types of stimming, but it's important to differentiate between stims that could be harmful and simple regulatory stimming.
+For example, an autistic person might clap, wave their hands or repeat a word or sound they enjoy; these aren't harmful or dangerous stims at all and might be a way to express happiness.

 Fact: Stimming is a method of self-regulation or an expression of feeling good; stimming can be caused by over- or under-stimulation and should only be stopped if it poses a danger to the individual or those around them.